 **Helpful tips and common mistakes

-As far as burgers go, this is yet another simple one.
+As far as burgers go, this Greek turkey burger is yet another simple one.
 If the sun-dried tomatoes are packed in oil, make sure to drain them before combining it with the turkey.
 The ground turkey is already moist so you don’t even need a binder to hold the patties together.

 I usually grill my burgers but because it’s an indoor grill, the kitchen becomes extremely smokey.
-To avoid this, I just chose to cook the burgers in the oven, 350 for 10 minutes and finish by broiling for 1 minute.
+To avoid this, I just chose to cook the burgers in the oven, 350 for 10 minutes and finished them in the broiler for 1 minute.

 For the tzatziki, Greek yogurt is a great choice because of its thick consistency.
 I’ve made tzatziki before with plain nonfat yogurt and it became very runny from the water in the cucumbers (even after you squeeze the excess water out).
 Full fat yogurt works better because it’s thicker but Greek yogurt is the best choice.